-Dogmatism is philosophy in which obedience to an arbitrary authority, free speech is an evil, absolute monarchy is good and war is desirable.
+Dogmatism is philosophy in which obedience to an arbitrary authority and free speech is an evil.
+And absolute monarchy is good and war is desirable.
 Plato and Hegel were Dogmatists.

-Empiricism is philosophy in which limitations of gov’t through system of check and balance, liberty of speech, religious tolerance and against the war.
+Empiricism is philosophy in which limitations of gov’t through system of check and balance.
+And liberty of speech, religious tolerance and against the war.
 Empiricism is opposite to dogmatism.
 Democritus and Lock were Empiricists.

 Russell accomplishes this essay by recommending empiricism.
 On the basis of its greater truth and also on ethical grounds.
 Empiricism is the only philosophy that can help mankind’s purposes in our times.
 He strongly condemned the Dogmatism.

 - Also visit